AndreasLrx/ecstasy/doc/TechnicalImplementation.md

 The easier example is the Maybe.
 What does it means to query `registry.query<Maybe<Position>>` ?

 It means querying `Position`.
 But having all bit sets.
 And not returning a `Position` but a `std::optional<Position>`.
 Finally a Modifier is really a Queryable, returning a bitset and a query data.
-See @ref ecstasy::query::modifier::Maybe implementation for more details.
+See @ref ecstasy::query::modifier::Maybe "Maybe" implementation for more details.

 The hard part about the modifiers is not their implementation but their allocation.
 Usual queryables are allocated by the registry and stored in the registry.
 Modifiers should be allocated only for the query lifetime.
 And we need to allocate data to store the wrapped queryable (example **Position** storage) and eventually the computed mask if there is one.

 The interesting part however about theses allocations is that the size can be computed at compile time if you hate yourself enough to do it.
 Luckily for you, I did.
-The solution about this was to use multiple inheritance black magic tricks mixed with some weird [non_unique_address](https://en.cppreference.com/w/cpp/language/attributes/no_unique_address) attribute, if you are curious about this you can find more details in the documentation of @ref ecstasy::Registry::RegistryStackQuery.
+The solution about this was to use multiple inheritance black magic tricks mixed with some weird [non_unique_address](https://en.cppreference.com/w/cpp/language/attributes/no_unique_address) attribute, if you are curious about this you can find more details in the documentation of @ref ecstasy::Registry::RegistryStackQuery "RegistryStackQuery".

 ### Conditions